 Green logistics: What is it and why it matters

-Green logistics includes any business practice that minimizes the environmental impact of the logistics network and delivery.
+Green logistics includes any business practice that minimises the environmental impact of the logistics network and delivery.
 Sustainable logistics or green logistics secure a strong bottom line without sacrificing customer satisfaction, or the well-being of the planet.
 Intelligent businesses are rushing to understand and embrace sustainable logistics management, supported by powerful technologies such as artificial intelligence, machine learning, and advanced analytics.

-As enterprises make the shift toward greener logistics, they realize benefits across the business, including improved profitability and good corporate citizenship.
+As enterprises make the shift toward greener logistics, they realise benefits across the business, including improved profitability and good corporate citizenship.
 But a primary driver is customer demand.
 As customers (both businesses and consumers) see the real-world results of climate change on newsfeeds and streaming channels daily, they are quickly shifting loyalties to companies that demonstrate significant, permanent steps toward a sustainable future.
 Customers (and shareholders) advocate for a circular supply chain that incorporates reverse logistics, and are not content with or influenced by “greenwashing.”